VMEX-finance/vmex/README.md

 run `npm run console:localhost:fork` to start console that can interact with the above forked mainnet on the localhost network

-In package.json, change `vmex:unit-tests` to the name of your test file.
-Then run `npm run vmex:unit-tests`
+Run `vmex:mainnetfork:unit-tests` to test all localhost tests

+### How to test in hardhat network mock environment:

+Run `npm run test`
+These are a separate set of tests than the above unit-tests

 ### VMEX supported assets